FAQ list for Fall 2009 AST 2002 Section 0004

 A: First, come talk to me to tell me that you are in

 fact a late-registrant.
-Then check out my website for a list of what we did
+Then check out the websites for info about

 that first week before you registered.
 Do the assignments

-as soon as you can and turn them in to me.
+as soon as you can and turn them in to me by the end of the third week

 Exams